Table of Contents

 If you are a business or property owner in California, it is important to understand the basics of slip and fall safety and the laws enacted by our state legislature.
-In the event that someone does take a tumble on your premises, you will be better equipped to handle the situation quickly and effectively.
+If someone takes a tumble on your premises, you will be better equipped to handle the situation quickly and effectively.

-Slips and falls are the leading cause of death at work, according to the National Safety Council, accounting for approximately 21% of all disabling injuries.
+According to the National Safety Council, slips and falls are the leading cause of death at work, accounting for approximately 21% of all disabling injuries.

 When considering workplace falls, most people immediately think of falls from a height, yet, according to the Bureau of Labor Statistics (BLS), the majority of fall-related injuries.
 (65% are ground-related.)
 Despite the enacted laws, things are not getting any safer.